Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Discussion

-It is our working hypothesis that applying POD to the TAWSS and OSI maps in the ULAAC coordinate system allows capturing the underlying patterns in these metrics and evaluating whether these patterns are distinct in LAAs with large stagnant volumes.
-We restricted our analysis to the first four POD modes because they represent more than $90\%$ of the variance of TAWSS and OSI.
-The POD eigenvectors describe the spatial organization of the TAWSS and OSI fields, whereas the eigenvalues measure the weight of each mode.
-Regarding the TAWSS, these weights tend to cluster near zero for AF cases, especially those with large LAA stagnant volume, implying that the overall magnitude of TAWSS is lower throughout the appendage in these cases.
-The OSI eigenvalues show less clear segregation, although there is an appreciable trend for mode 2 to have higher positive weights in cases of AF with significant LAA stasis.
-The spatial organization of this mode, showing positive values along the LAA tip line and negative values along the ostium, helps interpret this result.
-Overall, the TAWSS and OSI POD data imply that LAA blood stasis is more likely in appendages with low wall shear stresses, especially in those where the stresses oscillate significantly near the LAA tip.
+Our working hypothesis is that applying POD to the \rebuttal{hemodynamic} maps in the ULAAC coordinate system allows capturing the underlying patterns in these metrics and evaluating whether these patterns are distinct in LAAs with large stagnant volumes.
+We restricted our analysis to the first four POD modes because they represent more than $90\%$ of the variance of \rebuttal{TAWSS, OSI, and ECAP}.
+The POD eigenvectors describe the spatial organization of the \rebuttal{hemodynamic} fields, whereas the eigenvalues measure the weight of each mode.
+Regarding the TAWSS, these weights tend to cluster near zero for AF \rebuttal{anatomies}, especially those with large LAA stagnant volume, implying that the overall magnitude of TAWSS is lower throughout the appendage in these cases.
+The OSI eigenvalues show less clear segregation, although there is a palpable trend for mode 2 to have higher positive weights in \rebuttal{AF anatomies} with significant LAA stasis. \rebuttal{The spatial organization of this mode shows positive values along the LAA tip line and negative values along the ostium.
+Lastly, for the ECAP eigenvalues, there is an appreciable trend for mode 1 to have higher weights in AF volumes with high stagnant volumes.
+Similarly to TAWSS eigenvalues, AF and non-AF anatomies tend to cluster together.} Overall, the TAWSS and OSI POD data imply that LAA blood stasis is more likely in appendages with low wall shear stresses, especially in those where stresses oscillate significantly near the LAA tip \rebuttal{\cite{Garcia-Isla2018, pons2022joint}}.